 If the latter, where do they get them?
 At what age?
 How much do they know about prior treatment?
 How long have the animals been in their care?
 If organic, they will have a paper trail on each animal, and each previous owner has to be certified organic as well.

-- How old are the animals?
 You are looking for a cow that is under 30 months old.

 If dairy, they have probably been fed milk replacer; there are good milk replacers and there are others that are medicated and supplemented with blood plasma.
 Dairy animals are also much harder to finish on grass, so you may be disappointed with the meat quality.